openziti-test-kitchen/zrok-build-debugging/RELEASING.md

 ## Semantic Versioning

 This project uses semantic versioning.
 See [here](https://semver.org/) for more information.
 Release tags like `v3.2.1` are eligible for promotion to stable status in GitHub and downstream distribution channels.
 Pre-release tags like `v3.2.1-alpha.1` (with a semver hyphenated pre-release suffix) are published in GitHub as pre-releases, and are blocked from promotion to downstream distribution channels if they are marked "stable" by mistake and the GitHub "released" event fires.
+Pre-release version strings must contain exactly one hyphen.

 ## How to Trigger Release Automation